Selling FSBO? Tally Your Closing Costs Without a Realtor

 Recording fees: After obtaining a reconveyance deed, the seller must have it recorded, usually at the county recorder’s office.
 Some municipalities include recording fees in the transfer taxes, while others charge them separately.
 The cost differs from county to county.
 It could be as low as $15, or it could start at $75 for the first page, with an additional dollar or two for every page after that.

-Transfer taxes: These taxes are imposed by the city, county, or state to transfer title and register change ownership of the property.
+Transfer taxes: These taxes are imposed by the city, county, or state to transfer title and register a change in ownership of the property.
 They are either calculated as a percentage of the sales price or as a flat fee.
 See our state-by-state guide to transfer taxes for a local estimate.

-Hold on: Some sellers pay these closing costs too
+Hold on: Some sellers pay these closing costs, too

 Depending on your home sale, you may owe additional closing costs, such as the following: